Rome

 • Private spa with hammam and sauna in 17th-century vaults

-• Gastronomic restaurant centred on contemporary Roman cuisine
+• Gastronomic restaurant focused on contemporary Roman cuisine

-• Monti district, between art galleries and artisans' workshops, 10 min from the Colosseum
+• Monti district, between art galleries and artisan workshops, 10 min from the Colosseum

-• Pets allowed, rare private parking in this historic area
+• Pets accepted, private parking rare in this historic area

 Hassler Roma